 Pell Grant recipient outcomes: 10% To analyze how well schools help low-income students succeed, we multiplied the share of federal Pell grant recipients on campus with the six-year graduation rate for Pell grant recipients in the school’s bachelor’s degree-seeking cohort.
 Schools that serve a large share of low-income students and help them graduate rise to the top.

 For this factor we used 10 indicators, weighted as shown:

 We then subtracted the average amount of institutional aid provided per student by the college.
 That gave us an estimate of the net price the college charged an average student for the most recent academic year these data were available.
-(The data on merit and need-based grants you’ll see reported on our website are numbers reported by the colleges to Peterson’s.
-They are not used in the rankings.)

 We generated an estimated net price for a series of six years, inflating each slightly since tuition prices typically rise each year.
 We then created a weighted average total net price, based on those prices and the proportion of students who complete their degrees within four years, five years, and in six years.
 A handful of exceptions are made for institutions with longstanding co-op programs, as those programs intentionally extend the length of a degree and no tuition is charged during co-op periods.

 The federal net price estimate for a year’s costs is typically lower than Money’s estimate because the Department of Education subtracts almost all grants — federal, state and institutional — while we only subtract aid provided by the school, for reasons described in the ‘caveats’ section below.